weruharim/r4da-journey/README.md

   2. The flights passed midnight
   3. Airports in different timezones

 To check the first problem, I turned to the documentation and found out I did not miss anything.
 So I did a little research about the errors and found that it may be because of unaccounted time for taxiing, landing, and takeoff.
 This time which can vary significantly might explain why `air_time_calc1` is greater than `air_time` in most of the cases because the `arr_time` and `dep_time` include time for taxiing, landing, and takeoff.
-See here for more information: https://travel.stackexchange.com/questions/107373/is-departure-time-when-the-plane-leaves-the-gate-or-when-it-takes-off
+[Click here for more information](https://travel.stackexchange.com/questions/107373/is-departure-time-when-the-plane-leaves-the-gate-or-when-it-takes-off)

 On the second problem, if the flight passed midnight, there could be a 1,440 minutes difference (24 hours).
 I used `filter()` to check this and found 5 flights with with this problem.
 I used the following code: